chainguard-dev/edu/content/chainguard/chainguard-images/using-the-image-diff-api.md

 ## Making a Request to the Diff API Using curl

-To make API requests to the Diff API using `curl`, set a shell variable to the name of the image repository:
+To make API requests to the Diff API using `curl`, set a shell variable to the name of the Image repository:

 ```sh
 REPO_NAME=$(echo $REPO_URL | cut -d'/' -f3)